PrincetonUniversity/hpc_beginning_workshop/06_connect_byssh/README.md

  Hence we bring in something like [tmux](https://www.ocf.berkeley.edu/~ckuehl/tmux/).
- It comes installed on all university clusters, and it lets you start a shell session that rather than being remote via SSH, lives on the server.
+ It comes installed on all university clusters, and it lets you start a shell session that, rather than being remote via SSH, lives on the server.

  A simple use case would be

  ```
+ # To launch tmux
  tmux
- (press ctrl-b then release both keys then press d to detach the session)
  tmux attach

- # to exit tmux press ctrl+b then release both keys and then : and type kill-session
+ # To detach from your session
+ # Press ctrl-b, then d

+ # To kill your session
+ # Press ctrl-d during the tmux session
  ```

  You would then be attached back to the session you created by default when you called tmux.